 related work published by speakers in the 2021 Temple Mount Sinai international speaker series “Higher Meanings: Exploring Connections Between Religion and Mathematics“, as part of the national Scientists in Synagogues program funded by Sinai and Synapses (supported by CLAL, the John Templeton Foundation, and individual donors, in consultation with the DoSER program of the AAAS, the world’s largest scientific society).
-Watch the talks on the TMS YouTube channel and also view transcripts at Scientists in Synagogues.
+Watch the talks on the TMS YouTube channel, view transcripts at Scientists in Synagogues, and read the piece in Journal of Humanistic Mathematics.

 Russell Howell and James Bradley (Eds.), Mathematics Through the Eyes of Faith, HarperOne, 2011. [contains 3 chapters co-written by Kim Regnier Jongerius: dimension, infinity, proof/truth]